 Volunteers will share bedrooms, often up to 4 in a room.
 The bedding may be a bed but may also be a mattress on the floor.
 The bedroom will have a locking door and a couple of fans.
-Most of the bedrooms we offer have mosquito netting on the windows but we do recommend bringing a mosquito net that can be hung from the wall or ceiling for additional protection.
+Mosquito nets are provided for volunteers.

 Bedding is basic and can be made of nylon, so to help with your own temperature control, we also suggest you bring a cotton bed sheet as that will keep you cool at night.

 During your time in the village all of your meals are included.
 The meals are home-cooked by your host family but we urge our volunteers to help with both cooking and cleaning up.
 This is very often refused by your hosts but we kindly ask that you smile politely, and help anyway.
 Meal times will vary around the needs of the family at the time but are generally 7am for breakfast, midday for lunch and 6pm for dinner.
 There are a couple of small shops in the village selling drinks and snacks but if there is anything you particularly ‘must-have’ we strongly suggest that you purchase this in Surin before heading to village.